luiscielak/sqdesignlabs/_pages/case-study-pmi-da.md

 ### Jumped into secondary research to form our product strategy and experience.

 - Created affinity maps
-- Prioritized customer pain-points, wants and needs
+- Prioritized customer pain points, wants, and needs
 - Validated insights with customers

-As we develop these concepts and features, we are constantly validating with our customers.
+As we develop these concepts and features, we are constantly validating them with our customers.

 ### Affinity Map
-By conceptually grouping this feedback with Affinity Maps, we uncover actionable solution for various pain-points.
+By conceptually grouping this feedback with Affinity Maps, we uncover actionable solutions for various pain points.

 - Give me the tools to solve my problems
 - Provide an experience with less friction and more credibility